 You can view a portion of the plan by selecting Plan Preview.
 Throughout the plan, weekly training hours range from 7:15 to 14:15.
 This plan builds the long run to 2:15 and the long ride to 4:30.
-This plan includes more weekly training volume and more workout time at higher intensities than does the 13-Week Half-Ironman Distance Beginner Plan.
+This plan includes more weekly training volume and more workout time at higher intensities than does the 13-Week Half-IM Distance Beginner Plan.

 Find the supporting documents you need to help you with this plan at this link.

 You can find more training plan choices at THIS HOT LINK.